Skip to main content

 Carl Nicholls, fisheries & angling manager

-Dace mainly feed on the river bed but will also come to the surface to catch flies and midges during hatching.
-Dace are a greedy fish and can be caught most often on maggots and bread punch.
-Light float tactics and small hooks (size 20) along with regular feeding will attract the attention of dace.
-Dace are normally one of the first fish to show up when fishing.
+They’re greedy fish and can be caught most often on maggots and bread punch.
+Light float tactics and small hooks (size 20), along with regular feeding, will attract their attention.

 Find a place to fish